lexDAO/SmartCo/contracts/SmartCoOperatingAgreement.md

 The following Series have been established under the Smart Company pursuant to the Act, § 18-215:

-\centered *Those Series duly authorized under the Smart Company governance interface(s) established by execution of this Agreement.*
+*Those Series duly authorized under the Smart Company governance interface(s) established by execution of this Agreement.*